LabKey/glass-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version TBD
+*Released*: TBD
+- Issue 51105: Workflow job links to navigate user to app project home or subfolder accordingly
+  - export createProductUrlFromPartsWithContainer for use in WORKFLOW_MAPPER

 ### version 6.0.2
 *Released*: 29 November 2024
 - Issue 51680: Use proper container path for importing assay data for jobs